HipGPT/hipgpt.github.io/inference.md

 title: Inference
 permalink: /inference/
 ---
 # Inference

 This section provides instructions and details on how to use a trained GPT model to generate new text.
+Inference, or text generation, is handled by the `generate` executable.

+## 1\.
+How Text Generation Works

+Text generation is an iterative process.
+The model starts with a prompt and predicts the most likely next token based on the input sequence.
+This newly generated token is then added to the sequence, and the process repeats.
+This continues until the desired number of new tokens (`--num_tokens`) is reached or an end-of-sequence token (`--eos_id`) is generated.

+The `generate` executable first loads the trained `Tokenizer` from `tokenizer.json` and the `GPTModel` weights from `gpt_checkpoint.bin`.
+It then tokenizes the user-provided prompt and prepares the input for the model.
+The `GPTModel::generate` method handles the core generation loop, which includes:

+  * Calling the forward pass of the model to get logits for the next token.
+  * Sampling the next token from these logits based on specified parameters like `top_k` and `temperature`.
+  * Appending the new token to the sequence.

+For efficiency, the `generate` executable only feeds the most recent tokens up to `max_seq_len` into the model's forward pass during each step.

-## Generating Text
+## 2\.
+Generating Text

 Once the model is trained and you have a `gpt_checkpoint.bin` file, you can use the `generate` executable to create new text based on a prompt.